angelinopersia/vinted-react-native/README.md

 ## Want to contribute ?

-If you'd like to add your own part to this project, feel free to create a pull request with your addition !
+If you'd like to add your own part to this project, feel free to create a pull request with your addition!

 ## Reporting bugs